elizabethjanewesley/code-samples/README.md

 1. Data processing
   - Using Google Earth Engine to calculate land surface temperature (LST) and fractional vegetation (Fr) for each census tract
+  - Merging datasets and calculating summary measures for each census tract